COsta Rica Wedding LEgal Info

 You will need the following documents:

-• If you have been married before: a certified copy of the divorce decree OR a certified copy of your previous spouse’s death certificate.
+– If you have been previously married, you will need one of the following: a certified copy of the divorce decree OR a certified copy of your previous spouse’s death certificate.

-• A certificate from the Civil Registry that he/she is single (certificado de soltería del Registro Civil)
+– A certificate from the Civil Registry confirming their single status (certificado de soltería del Registro Civil).

-Please note that the marriage cannot be recognized in the U.S. until a marriage certificate is issued by the Costa Rican Civil Registry (Registro Civil).
-The issuance of the marriage certificate normally takes 4-6 weeks.
+Please be aware that the marriage will not be recognized in the U.S. until a marriage certificate is issued by the Costa Rican Civil Registry (Registro Civil).
+It typically takes about 4-6 weeks for the marriage certificate to be issued.

-• Translated into English by an official translator of the Ministry of Foreign Relations (see the Ministry’s approved list of official translators)
+- – Translation of the documents into English by an official translator accredited by the Ministry of Foreign Relations (refer to the Ministry’s approved list of official translators).

-• Authenticated by the Costa Rican Ministry of Foreign Relations
+– Authentication of the documents by the Costa Rican Ministry of Foreign Relations.

-All of the above steps may be performed by a Costa Rican attorney.
-If you have further questions, please contact the Consular Section at (506) 220-3050 or US Embassy in Costa Rica
+A Costa Rican attorney can perform all the aforementioned steps.
+If you have any further questions, please contact the Consular Section at (506) 220-3050 or the US Embassy in Costa Rica